JetBrains/lets-plot-kotlin/README_DEV.md

 ### Build

-Copy file `build_settings.template.yml` located in the project root directory to the file named `build_settings.yml` in the same location
+Copy file `build_settings.template.yml` located in the project root directory to the file named `build_settings.yml` in the same location.

 run `./gradlew build`